-Then the file mysql-connector-java-3.1.12-bin.jar must be available to both the Java compiler and the Java execution engine / Java Runtime Environment / Java Virtual Machine.
+Then the file mysql-connector-java-5.0.5-bin.jar must be available to both the Java compiler and the Java execution engine / Java Runtime Environment / Java Virtual Machine.
+The JAR file is available in the file mysql-connector-java-5.0.5.zip that can be downloaded from the MySQL site.